 Why is the City of Oakridge not referenced in OAR 340-240 Rules for Areas with Unique Air Quality Needs?
 (Attachment B, Page 8, Crosswalk):

-Response: The City of Oakridge is under the jurisdiction of Lane Regional Air Pollution Authority (LRAPA).
+Response: The City of Oakridge is under the jurisdiction of Lane Regional Air Protection Agency (LRAPA).
 For more information, contact LRAPA at 1010 Main Street, Springfield, OR 97477, 541-736-1056.aA Protection Agency | 1010 Main Street

 Why is heavy duty vehicles not addressed?
 (Attachment B, Page 8, Crosswalk):